xcart/xcart-docs/_pages/kb_en/look_and_feel/basic_skin_changes/changing_your_stores_welcome_text_and_banner_on_the_front_page.md

 ---
 By default, the Front page of your X-Cart store contains a dummy Welcome message and a dummy banner.
 Depending on your store's skin and layout, the placement of the banner and welcome message may be somewhat different.

-For example, here's what it looks like in X-Cart's Standard skin:
+For example, here is what it looks like in X-Cart's Standard skin:

 ![xc5_banner_welcome_text.png]({{site.baseurl}}/attachments/ref_Id69E4GT/xc5_banner_welcome_text.png)